leockl/tool-ahead-of-time/README.md

 Yes, you read that right.
 We're living in the age of AI and things move fast 🏎️💨

-This repo showcases with DeepSeek-R1.
-Because why should we wait for official LangChain and LangGraph support when we can have tool calling TODAY?
+This repo showcases with DeepSeek-R1 which isn't currently supported with tool calling by LangChain and LangGraph.
+Because why should we wait for official support when we can have tool calling TODAY?

 ## Features 🌟

-- Tool calling support for models available through Langchain's ChatOpenAI library (and by extension, models available through OpenAI's library)
+- Tool calling support for models available through Langchain's ChatOpenAI library (and by extension, models available through OpenAI's library).
-- Handles conversation history like a pro
+- Handles conversation history like a pro.
-- More robust than a caffeinated developer at 3 AM
+- More robust than a caffeinated developer at 3 AM.
-- Zero waiting for official support required
+- Zero waiting for official support required.

 ## Quick Start 🚀